 Name.
 A symbol actually has two names: the regular name it has been defined with and a unique name, which is the same for symbols with external linkage and prefixed with the number of its block is has been defined in for symbols without external linkage.

 Storage.
 A symbol may be auto, register, static, extern or typedef.
-In this book, tonly difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.
+If the storage specifier is omitted a global variable is regarded as static and a local variable is regarded as auto.
+In this book, the only difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.

 Type.
 Each symbol has a type as described in Section 7.1.